Lingua Extraterrestris is an exploration into the limits of communication and my MA thesis.

-I presented Lingua Extraterrestris at two astrobiology conferences and in a workshop at the SETI Institute in California.
+I presented Lingua Extraterrestris at two astrobiology conferences and in a workshop at the SETI Institute in Mountain View, California.

-Communication with Extraterrestrial Intelligence (active branch of SETI) has always been focused on the question: "What should we say to them once we make the contact?"
+Communication with Extraterrestrial Intelligence (the active branch of SETI) has always been focused on the question: "What should we say to them once we make the contact?"

-My own research focused on looking at the process of extraterrestrial communication through the lens of information theory.
+My own research focused on looking at the process of extraterrestrial communication through the lens of different theories of information.

-I looked at both science-fiction and scientific examples of communicating with extraterrestrials to understand the similarities and differences with various ways of communication we know on Earth.
+I looked at both scientific and science-fiction examples of communicating with extraterrestrials.
+I wanted to understand the similarities and differences in various ways of communication that we are familiar with here on Earth.

-From the science-fiction films like "Close Encounters of the Third Kind"...
+From the science-fiction films like Spielberg's "Close Encounters of the Third Kind"...

 ...to controversial accounts from Independent Thinkers...

-...to historic scientific endeavours such as broadcasting the famous Arecibo message.
+...to historic scientific endeavours such as radio-broadcasting the famous Arecibo message.

-I also looked at how information theory can inform our understanding of the Drake Equation, which allows to estimate the number of civilisations in our Galaxy with whom we might communicate.
+I also looked at how information theory can inform our understanding of the Drake Equation, which allows estimating the number of civilisations in our Galaxy with whom we might communicate.

 With no hard evidence for the existence of extraterrestrial intelligence (ETI), communication with ETI (CETI) remains a scholarly exercise with great potential for speculation and experimentation.